facebook/react-native-website/docs/textinput.md

 ### `onSelectionChange`

 Callback that is called when the text input selection is changed.
-This prop requires `multiline={true}` to be set.

 | Type                                                       |
 | ---------------------------------------------------------- |